-No one is getting out alive.
+We’re not getting out alive.
 So, everyone needs an estate plan.

 It’s our responsibility and privilege to decide what happens when we die or become incapacitated.

-Thinking people are asking questions like:
+People are asking questions like:

 - Who will help me with my financial and healthcare decisions if, or when, I’m no longer able to make them for myself?